We’re having a SPLASH-IN cook-out

 Fun and Games?
 If anyone’s interested we might try grapefruit bombing or short takeoff, but only if it’s going to be fun for everyone.
 We have a volleyball, too (somewhere).

 We’re looking forward to seeing you on the 26th of September!
+If you need to RON, no prob.

 = Don & Carol Maxwell